 Its beauty is the result of extreme conditions.
 Most gems of mineral origin come from the earth's crust, but there are two exceptions: the Peridot and the Diamond, which form much deeper, in this area called the mantle.
 Peridot crystals are created in the upper mantle magma, at extreme temperatures and pressures, and rise to the surface through tectonic or volcanic activity.
 This is why they are found in rocks from volcanoes, but also sometimes in meteors that fall on Earth, like that of Siberia in the 18th century.

 The peridot is an idiochromatic stone: this means that it appears only in a single colour, green, and that this hue is not produced by the presence of inclusions but is due to the chemical composition of the mineral itself.
 This composition comprises iron, the main coloring element, but also variable proportions of chromium and nickel.
-This is why the colour range of the peridot ranges from yellow green as bright and luminous as the young grass to the sun, to the dark green evoking the depths of the forest.
+This is why the colour range of the peridot ranges from yellow green as bright and luminous as the young grass in the sun, to the dark green evoking the depths of the forest.
 The small stones are often perfectly clear and pure, while the larger ones have tiny inclusions often invisible to the naked eye that attest to their authenticity.

 But there are also extraterrestrial peridots or olivines!
 Between Mars and Jupiter, floats an asteroid belt.
 Some pieces sometimes fall on Earth, in the form of meteorites, the famous shooting stars that have illuminated the imagination of men for so long on clear summer nights.
 If we cut these precious and rare meteorites, called pallasites, we find a shiny metallic surface of iron and nickel with numerous inclusions of olivine crystals.
 We call palladots these celestial peridots ...
 We have also recently detected the presence of peridots on Mars ...